 As a side note: Export settings will vary among different webmail providers.
 For instance, with Gmail, you can select the contacts you wish to export, export a specific group, or export all contacts.
 However, with Yahoo, your only choice is to export all your entire contact list.

 Once you have your Outlook Contact List started, it’s just as important to keep it organized.
 Making sure you weed out old contacts, verify that information is correct and up-to-date, and manage contact access will ensure that your entire staff experiences the streamlining power that Outlook offers.

 There’s nothing worse than having a crowded contact list, filled with outdated or unnecessary contacts.
 Maybe you have old employee info to remove or maybe there’s a stash of an old client’s info that’s no longer relevant.
-Regardless keeping your contact list groomed is a great habit to keep.
+Regardless of keeping your contact list groomed is a great habit to keep.

 This might seem like a strange feature, but viewing two contacts at the same time can be extremely helpful in organizing your inbox.
-Perhaps you have duplicate entries for a certain contact and you want to compare info to see which is most recent.
+Perhaps you have duplicate entries for a certain contact and you want to compare the info to see which is most recent.
 Or, maybe you communicate with multiple people in the same office and want to make sure addresses and phone numbers match.

 Regardless of the reason, here’s how to pull up two contacts at once in Outlook:

 Add Individual Contact Lists to the Outlook Address Book

 To keep businesses even more organized and productive, the Outlook Address Book helps to centralize company contacts in one place for easy access.
 Using the Outlook Address Book allows you to access your contacts instantly from within an email message by selecting the To, Cc, or Bcc buttons.